jknoxville/streaky/README.md

 # Streaky
-### An android app for continuous monitoring of achievements so you don't lose momentum
+### An android app for continuous monitoring of achievements

 #### Initial basic functions
 * Create new activity